Minimal Ingredients for Reward Assignment from Expert Demonstrations: Offline RL Evaluations

 \subsection{ReBRAC Experiments}

 \paragraph{Hyperparameter Settings} Because ReBRAC tunes hyperparameters for each individual dataset in D4RL, we refer readers to the official ReBRAC implementation\footnote{\url{https://github.com/tinkoff-ai/ReBRAC/tree/public-release/configs/rebrac}} to learn all the details.
-We keep the default ReBRAC hyperparameters unchanged for the \texttt{MuJoCo} experiments in Table \ref{tabel:rebrac_mujoco_untuned}, but tune the BC regularization of both critic and actor for experiments in Tabel~\ref{tabel:rebrac_main} and Table~\ref{tabel:rebrac_tuned}.
+We keep the default ReBRAC hyperparameters unchanged for the \texttt{MuJoCo} experiments in Table \ref{tabel:rebrac_mujoco_untuned}, but tune the BC regularization of both critic and actor for experiments in Table~\ref{tabel:rebrac_main} and Table~\ref{tabel:rebrac_tuned}.
 The setup for ReBRAC reward labeling and computation requirements are the same as IQL experiments in Table \ref{tabel:iql_hyperparameters}.

-\paragraph{Hyperparameter Tuning for ReBRAC} ReBRAC substantially tuned hyperparameters. e.g., critic BC regularization strength, actor BC regularization strength, critic/action learning rate, and batch size.
+\paragraph{Hyperparameter Tuning for ReBRAC} ReBRAC substantially tuned hyperparameters. e.g., critic BC regularization strength, actor BC regularization strength, critic/actor learning rate, and batch size.
 As a result, each D4RL dataset inherits a set of optimal hyperparameters.
 However, such tuned hyperparameters are only optimal when training ReBRAC with ground-truth task rewards provided by the datasets.
 For example, D4RL \texttt{Antmaze} domain provides a sparse reward signal of 1 when the ant agent successfully reaches the goal before the environment timeout; otherwise, 0.
 To overcome the issue of reward sparsity, ReBRAC uses a larger discount factor $\gamma=0.999$ to propagate the reward signal through TD learning faster.
 However, such a large discount factor is not suitable for dense reward tasks, like \texttt{MuJoCo}.
 So \texttt{MuJoCo} and \texttt{Adroit} use $\gamma=0.99$.
 For the four IRL rewards discussed throughout this paper, they assign dense rewards to task episodes, including \texttt{Antmaze} domain.
 Therefore, $\gamma=0.999$ is incompatible for the four reward labeling methods and indeed all of them fail in this case.
 In addition to the influence of the discount factor, performance is also sensitive to the BC regularizer strengths for both critic and actor training.
 This explains the abrupt failure of Segment-matching reward on \texttt{halfcheetah-medium} dataset in Table~\ref{tabel:rebrac_mujoco_untuned} if we adopt the default untuned regularizations.
+Despite this performance sensitivity, Min-Dist remaining strongest here further supports our main offline claim that proximity alone already provides a strong reward signal.